School Choice in Wisconsin

 Educational choice means that parents have the right to send their child to the school that they believe is best for their child.
 Prior to 1995, a parent’s choice was limited to non-religious private schools.
 While the 1995 provision to allow religious schools to participate was controversial, it was eventually reaffirmed by the Wisconsin Supreme Court in 1998.

 Milwaukee’s school choice model quickly became replicated across the nation.
 By 2000, ten years after the MPCP was created, Florida, Ohio, and Arizona had all created a school choice program.
 With school choice expanding, the issue of religious schools being allowed to participate in the program once again came under scrutiny.
-However, the issue was laid to rest in 2002 when the highest court in the nation said that private schools were able to participate.
+However, the issue was laid to rest in 2002 when the highest court in the nation, the U.S. Supreme Court, said that private schools were able to participate.

 School choice creates a marketplace.
 In 2005, the market was being pushed to its limits as the demand for the program was exceeding the supply.
 School choice advocates rallied in order to convince legislators that the program needed to be expanded.
 A successful “lift the cap” campaign was created.
 In the end, the legislature and governor removed the MPS percentage cap and instead replaced it with a raw limit of 22,500 students.